AyikOzgur/MicroKernel/README.md

 ### Mutex_lock

 Locks the mutex.
-In case mutex already locked, it will block current thread from execution with a busy wait until the instance is unlock.
+In case mutex already locked, it will put current thread to sleep.

 ```c
 void Mutex_lock(Mutex_t *self);